 Is it Safe to Travel to Korea From the Philippines?

 The RoK is a safe destination for tourists in the main, but there are hotspots of pickpockets in Seoul that you need to be aware of.
 It’s easy to avoid being the target of a pickpocket by ensuring your valuables are not kept in bags or pockets – try a body pouch that you can store everything in that sits under your top.

 You also need to be careful when crossing roads as they can be very busy and dangerous if you are unsure how to navigate them.

 Do Minors Need a Visa to Travel to the RoK?

 Anyone travelling to the RoK needs the correct travel authorisation in place.
 You can complete the application for any minors in your party the same way you apply for yours and you need to supply all the documentation listed above.

 Full Information for Tourists to South Korea

-If you want to read more about travelling to Korea, then click here to read the dedicated Byevisa page.
+If you want to read more about travelling to Korea, then read our dedicated Byevisa page about the South Korea tourist visa.
 It is packed full of the information you will need to enjoy a hassle-free stay in the Republic of Korea.
-Also, check out visit Korea page here too.
+Also, check our Visit Korea page here too.